mid-kid/CakesForeveryWan/Readme.md

 Building
 --------

-You need 3 things: Python 2.x or 3.x, devkitARM, and armips.
+You need 3 things: Python 3.x and PyYAML, devkitARM, and armips.
 Make sure the cross compilers (arm-none-eabi-\*), armips and python3 are in your $PATH.
 If everything's set up, just run make.